fosscellcet/drishticryptex2017/README.md

 ### Current Issues:

-Facebook login currently not supported sue to change in Facebook Graph API version change.
+Facebook login currently not supported due to change in Facebook Graph API version change.
 Needs update in code.

 See: